 8. Take a Trip to Silver Mountain Resort

-Forty minutes east of Coeur d'Alene, Silver Mountain Resort is a family-friendly getaway featuring skiing, mountain biking, and year-round retreats into nature.
-Over 70 named ski routes define much of the winter fun at Silver Mountain.
+Silver Mountain Resort is a family-friendly getaway featuring skiing and mountain biking forty minutes east of Coeur d'Alene.
+Over 70 named ski routes define much of the winter fun at Silver Mountain Resort.
 Other cold-weather attractions include winter festivals, day camps, and North America's longest gondola.

 Tee times are recommended at the adjacent Galena Ridge Golf Course, and the indoor Silver Rapids Waterpark at the resort appeals to young swimmers throughout the year.